List of awards and nominations received by Abhishek Bachchan

 Abhishek Bachchan (born 5 February 1976) is an Indian actor and film producer known for his work in Bollywood.
-He made his acting debut in 2000 with J. P. Dutta's war film Refugee, and followed it by starring in over a dozen films which were both critical and commercial failures.
+He made his acting debut in 2000 with J. P. Dutta's war film Refugee and followed it by starring in over a dozen films that were both critical and commercial failures.
 His first commercial success came with the 2004 action film Dhoom, which changed his career prospects.
-Bachchan went on to earn critical appreciation for his performances in the dramas Yuva (2004), Sarkar (2005), and Kabhi Alvida Naa Kehna (2006), which won him three consecutive Filmfare Award for Best Supporting Actor.
+Bachchan went on to earn critical appreciation for his performances in the dramas Yuva (2004), Sarkar (2005), and Kabhi Alvida Naa Kehna (2006), which won him three consecutive Filmfare Awards for Best Supporting Actor.
 In 2007, he portrayed a character loosely based on Dhirubhai Ambani in Mani Ratnam's drama film Guru, which earned him a nomination for the Filmfare Award for Best Actor.

 Bachchan has also played leading and supporting roles in several commercially successful comedies, including Bunty Aur Babli (2005), Bluffmaster!
 (2005), Dostana (2008), Bol Bachchan (2012), Happy New Year (2014), and Housefull 3 (2016).
 His highest-grossing releases include the action sequels Dhoom 2 (2006) and Dhoom 3 (2013).

 In addition to his three Filmfare Awards, Bachchan has won a National Film Award for Best Feature Film in Hindi for producing the comedy-drama Paa (2009).

 Anandalok Puraskar Awards

-The Anandalok Puraskar Awards were presented by the ABP Group for outstanding achievement in Bengali cinema, ceremony is one of the most prominent film events for Bengali Cinema in India.
+The Anandalok Puraskar Awards were presented by the ABP Group for outstanding achievement in Bengali cinema.
+The ceremony is one of the most prominent film events for Bengali cinema in India.